Unanderra

 Unanderra has shown very soft population growth performance across periods assessed by AreaSearch

-As of February 2026, the population of the suburb of Unanderra is estimated at around 5,554 people.
-This reflects an increase of 78 people since the 2021 Census, which reported a population of 5,476 people.
-The change was inferred from the resident population of 5,438 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 120 validated new addresses since the Census date.
-This level of population equates to a density ratio of 854 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Population growth for the suburb was primarily driven by overseas migration during recent periods.
+As per AreaSearch's analysis of ABS population updates and new addresses validated for the suburb of Unanderra, its estimated population stands at approximately 5,554 as of February 2026.
+This figure represents an increase of 78 individuals (1.4%) since the 2021 Census, which recorded a population of 5,476 people.
+The change is inferred from AreaSearch's estimated resident population of 5,438 in June 2024 and an additional 120 validated new addresses since the Census date.
+This results in a population density ratio of 854 persons per square kilometer, roughly aligning with averages observed across locations assessed by AreaSearch.
+Overseas migration was the primary driver behind this population growth.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Over this period, projections indicate a decline in overall population.
-According to this methodology, the suburb's population is expected to shrink by 6 persons by 2041.
-However, growth across specific age cohorts is anticipated, led by the 25 to 34 age group, which is projected to grow by 116 people.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections from 2022 using a base year of 2021 are utilized.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Based on aggregated SA2-level projections, the suburb is expected to expand by 3 persons by 2041, reflecting a reduction of approximately 2.0% in total over the 17-year period.

 Frequently Asked Questions - Population